BALL@UT Team Members

 Doug Gaittens, Undergraduate Research Assistant

-I am a senior at the University of Tennessee, Knoxville with a major in Neuroscience and a minor in Business Administration.
+I graduated from the University of Tennessee, Knoxville with a major in Neuroscience and a minor in Business Administration.
 While volunteering to acquire my CNA, exposure to the medical field intrigued my pursuit of involvement in health research.
 My interests in Clinical Psychology include examining factors associated with social skill development, ADHD, and behavioral disorders.
-I would like to use my B.A. in Neuroscience to research the physiological effects of screen-time and the correlation it may have with social skill development.
-My objective is to advance my degree at the Vanderbilt Brain Institute’s graduate program to receive a Ph.D. in Neuroscience.
-Some of my favorite things include frisbee-golf, scenic backpacking, exercise, dogs, and cuisine.

 Regan Carell, Undergraduate Research Assistant